stockhuman/internaut/site/pages/projects/arthem.md

 ---
 layout: project
 description: A little web design buisness, now finding it's purpose.
-bg: 25aae2
-fg: ffffff
 cover: dither-arthem.png.png
+slug: arthem
 category: web
+tags: []
 year: 2016
-tags:
+bg: 25aae2
+fg: ffffff
 ---

 # Arthem

 Arthem started as an idea to solve a personal problem of mine long ago.
 I'd applied to a job in web design during college and aced the interview, but the person doing the hiring was away, so all that was left to assess me in the end were my credentials on paper.